-While Bhutan is nowhere near as isolated from the mainstream of South Asian life as it used to be, the country certainly comes closer to the old ‘Shangri-La’ myth than any other.
-Buttressed on three sides by high peaks, this small, thinly-populated mountain kingdom the size of Switzerland has maintained its traditional way of life to a degree that’s unique in the eastern Himalayas – and in a style that’s fabulously idiosyncratic.
+Bhutan showcases nature at its best - pristine and stunningly beautiful.
+While it is nowhere near as isolated from the world as it used to be, the country certainly comes closer to the old ‘Shangri-La’ myth than any other.
+Buttressed on three sides by high peaks, this small, thinly-populated mountain kingdom the size of Switzerland has maintained its traditional way of life to a degree that’s unique in the eastern Himalayas – and in a style that’s fabulously idiosyncratic and shrouded in myths and legends.

 Where else in the world are men obliged by law to wear Argyll socks and knee-length, cross-buttoned tunics?
 And which other country can claim as its national symbol an animal that looks like a cross between a cow and a goat (the ‘takin’)?
-Or which has archery as its national sport, has banned foreign television and tobacco, and measures its success not merely in terms of economic growth, but GNH – ‘Gross National Happiness’?... a scale on which Bhutan scores very highly.
+Or which has archery as its national sport, has banned foreign television and tobacco, and measures its success not merely in terms of economic growth, but GNH (Gross National Happiness)?
+A scale on which Bhutan scores highly.

 Suggested tours to Bhutan